gdaless20/PI_IN_THE_SKY/README.md

 ### What is the definition for "success" in your project?

-#### For us to consider our project succesful we must reach a minimum altitude of 800ft, capture altitude, temperature, and hopefully a video of the launch.
+#### For us to consider our project succesful we must capture altitude, temperature, and video of the launch.
 Our main safety concern will be the launch itself; we will have to launch at a secondary location to prevent any harm to surrounding buildings.

 ### Scope